-Additional questions will determine particular factors inclusive of fear of missing out (FOMO), exposure to negative content material, and cyberbullying reports.
+Additional questions will determine particular factors inclusive of fear of missing out (FOMO), exposure to negative content material, and cyberbullying reports. a Science Review

 2. Qualitative Data:

 Semi-based attention organization discussions will discover individuals' perceptions of the way social media influences their mental health.